myafka/HN-API-Docs/Use cases.md

 <h2>Sorted stories</h2>

-In this example, we order stories in a descendent order, sorted by score.
+In this example, we order stories in a descending order, sorted by score.

 Example request: